henrikstengaard/hstwb-installer/README.md

 First run HstWB Installer Setup script to configure settings.
 Default settings are used, if settings file "hstwb-installer-settings.ini" doesn't exist.
 Each time a setting is changed the settings file is updated or auto saved.
 When choosing Workbench adf or Kickstart rom set, files in configured directories are examined to find valid Workbench adf and Kickstart rom files required for installation process.
 Select the set that has all files detected.

-Following steps will create a new 8gb image and install Workbench and Kickstart:
+For users with Cloanto Amiga Forever installed, following steps will create a new 8gb image and install Workbench, Kickstart roms:

 1. Double-click 'hstwb-installer-setup.cmd' in Windows Explorer or start 'hstwb-installer-setup.ps1' from powershell to run setup script.
 2. Type 1 and enter to enter select image menu.